 Reducing board space and improving efficiency are key requirements in many systems, especially at higher currents, where component size and power losses generally increase.
-Linear Technology has addressed these issues with the new LT1374, a 500kHz, 4.5A monolithic buck converter designed to meet the needs of higher current applications.
+Analog Devices has addressed these issues with the new LT1374, a 500kHz, 4.5A monolithic buck converter designed to meet the needs of higher current applications.
 The LT1374 contains the power switch, logic, oscillator and all the control circuitry necessary to make a compact, high efficiency buck converter.
 The topology is current mode for fast transient response and good loop stability, with the added benefit of full cycle-by-cycle current limit.

 The device is available in three package options: SO-8, DD and TO-220.
 For the most space-sensitive applications, the SO-8 retains the full 4.5A switch rating and is ideal for medium power applications with high peak loads.
 The DD package is intended for surface mount applications with continuous high current; the TO-220 is for high power, high ambient temperature systems.

 A switching frequency of 500kHz allows the use of small, low value surface mount components to reduce board area.
 To further reduce power consumption, the LT1374 has two shutdown modes.
 A precise 2.38V threshold on the shutdown (SHDN) pin keeps the internal reference alive but disables switching.
 This mode can be used as an accurate input undervoltage lockout, as shown in Figure 1.
 Grounding the SHDN pin takes the part into complete shutdown, reducing supply current to only 20μA.